cyberpunk2073/vam-backstage/docs/Implementation.md

 | `notify`                          | Pushes invalidation events to renderer, triggering re-fetches                      |
 | `resolvePackageThumbnails`        | Background async fetch of Hub thumbnails for new packages                          |

-This means a single download completion can trigger:

-- Re-enabling of previously disabled packages
-- Queueing of newly discovered transitive dependencies
-- Auto-hiding of dependency content
-- Full in-memory state rebuild
-- Multiple renderer refreshes

 #### Optimistic UI for Downloads

 The download store uses `pendingInstalls` (a `Set<hubResourceId>`) for optimistic UI.
 When the user clicks "Install":